msurbatovich/msurbatovich.github.io/index.md

 **I am an Assistant Professor in the [CS department at the University of Maryland](https://www.cs.umd.edu/), also affiliated with the Maryland Cybersecurity Center and UMIACS.**

 My research interests are in programming languages, formal methods, and systems for non-traditional computing platforms, broadly speaking.
 I want to provide the formal models, enforcement mechanisms, and language abstractions necessary for designing emerging computing platforms to meet well-defined correctness and security guarantees from the ground up, allowing programmers to unlock the full potential of their system without compromising trustworthiness.

-Check out the PLUM lab to learn more about PL research at UMD: [PLUM](https://plum-umd.github.io/).
+Specifically, my most active research directions are in 1) language design and verified compilers for [dataflow architectures](./assets/docs/let-it-flow-pldi26.pdf), 2) DSLs and frameworks for [verified format parsing and serialization](./assets/docs/vest.pdf), and
+3) developing formally correct [intermittent computing platforms](./assets/docs/surbatovich_pldi23_curricle.pdf).
+I am honored to have received an [NSF CAREER award](https://www.nsf.gov/awardsearch/show-award?AWD_ID=2543611) in 2026 to study verified intermittent systems with tiered trust.

 **I am always interested in working with motivated Masters and Ph.D. students who share a demonstrable interest in PL/Architecture/Security challenges.
 I'm generally happy to work with UMD undergrads as well, if they have taken one of my courses or attended one of my talks.**

 Previously, I was a PhD student in Electrical & Computer Engineering at Carnegie Mellon University, co-advised by Brandon Lucia and Limin Jia.
 My research focused on designing formally correct intermittent systems for energy-harvesting devices.
 I leveraged formal correctness reasoning to provide practical tools and systems that guarantee intermittent computing applications for these devices would run correctly.

-I am honored to have received the [CyLab Presidential Fellowship](https://cylab.cmu.edu/news/2021/08/11-presidential-fellows.html) in 2021.
-More recently, I won first place in the PLDI 22 SRC for my work on creating a type system for reasoning about correct intermittent execution, and I was selected as a [2022 Rising Star in EECS](https://risingstars.utexas.edu/profiles/milijana-surbatovich)
+During this time, I received the [CyLab Presidential Fellowship](https://cylab.cmu.edu/news/2021/08/11-presidential-fellows.html) in 2021, won first place in the PLDI 22 SRC for my work on creating a type system for reasoning about correct intermittent execution, and was selected as a [2022 Rising Star in EECS](https://risingstars.utexas.edu/profiles/milijana-surbatovich)

 Contact: milijana at umd dot edu

 If you are a student interested in working with me, be sure to make any emails short and specific as to how your past experiences overlap with my research interests.
+Check out the PLUM lab to learn more about PL research at UMD: [PLUM](https://plum-umd.github.io/).

 ### Publications

+_Zhengyao Lin, Yi Cai, and **Milijana Surbatovich**.
+2026.
+Let It Flow: A Formally Verified Compilation Framework for Asynchronous Dataflow.
+Proc.
+ACM Program.
+Lang.
+10, PLDI, Article 185 (June 2026), 25 pages. https://doi.org/10.1145/3808263_ [Link to paper](./assets/docs/let-it-flow-pldi26.pdf)

 _Yi Cai, Pratap Singh, Zhengyao Lin, Jay Bosamiya, Joshua Gancher, **Milijana Surbatovich**, and Bryan Parno.
 2025.
 Vest: verified, secure, high-performance parsing and serialization for rust.
 In Proceedings of the 34th USENIX Conference on Security Symposium (SEC '25).
-USENIX Association, USA, Article 355, 6917–6935._
+USENIX Association, USA, Article 355, 6917–6935._ [Link to paper](./assets/docs/vest.pdf)

 _Myra Dotzel, Farzaneh Derakhshan, **Milijana Surbatovich**, and Limin Jia.
 2025.
 Modal Crash Types for WAR-Aware Intermittent Computing.
 ACM Trans.
 Program.
 Lang.
 Syst.
 47, 2, Article 5 (June 2025), 62 pages. https://doi.org/10.1145/3716311_ [Link to paper](./assets/docs/crash_types_toplas.pdf)